qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

-The A/B harness in this directory reaches a race by repetition: it starts threads and hopes they collide, which takes tens of runs to hit a window of a few instructions once. `failpoints.py` arms a named point in libshiboken instead, so the two threads meet in the order the test wants, every time.
+The A/B harness in this directory reaches a race by repetition: it starts threads and hopes they collide, which takes tens of runs to hit a window of a few instructions once. `failpoints.py` arms a named point in the runtime libraries instead, so the two threads meet in the order the test wants, every time.
 That is what makes a test fail on an unfixed revision rather than one run in fourteen.